-- 2. A Party member who lives in another state may also be a member of a political party in that state belonging to the PES or the PA.
-Similarly, a member living in the State may also be a member of a party belonging to the PES or the PA, organised in a state with which the member has a bona fide connection. - 3.
-Party members who move to live outside the State must become Head Office members. - 4.
-The Executive Board may convene area meetings of Party members living outside the State.
+3. A Party member who lives in another state may also be a member of a political party in that state belonging to the PES or the PA.
+Similarly, a member living in the State may also be a member of a party belonging to the PES or the PA, organised in a state with which the member has a bona fide connection.
+Persons who were party members in the State and who move to live outside the State may continue as Head Office members only.

+4. The Executive Board may convene area meetings of Party members living outside the island of Ireland.
 It may also establish support groups of those members, with power to hold meetings and elect officers on the same basis as branches.
-A support group shall support the activities of the Party within the State.
-It shall not put forward candidates to contest elections in the state in which it is based and it shall support in those elections only the candidates of parties belonging to the PES or the PA. - 5.
-Save as provided by sections 2 to 4, the Party shall not establish or maintain branches or organise itself politically outside the State.
+A support group shall support the activities of the party within the State.
+It shall not put forward candidates to contest elections in the state in which it is based, and it shall support in those elections only the candidates of parties belonging to the PES or the PA.